aibidapo/whot2watch/CONTRIBUTING.md

 - Copy `.env.example` to `.env` and fill values as needed.
 - Minimum for local: `DATABASE_URL`, `REDIS_URL`, `OPENSEARCH_URL`.
 - Optional: `TMDB_API_KEY` (v3) or `TMDB_ACCESS_TOKEN` (v4) to use real TMDB.
+ - Optional analytics forwarding: set `ANALYTICS_WEBHOOK_URL` (and optional `ANALYTICS_TOKEN`).
+When present, the API forwards `/analytics` events to this endpoint; otherwise they are logged locally.
+Private Mode suppresses sends.

 3. DB setup